Proven-Paradox/shaper-system/Handbook.md

 ### Level
 While there are no set classes, heroes do gain Levels.
 Their Level acts as a cap on certain values; multiple benefits that one can spend XP on can only go up to the hero’s Level.
 Increasing a character’s Level represents a general increase in competence and potential.
 A character’s Level limits the following:
 * Every Level increases the number of times [Vitality and Capacity](#vitalitycapacity) can be purchased
-* The hero’s base Physical Offense, Physical Defense, Mental Offense, and Mental Defense can be increased a number of times up to the character’s Level
+* The hero’s Base Physical Offense, Physical Defense, Mental Offense, Mental Defense, and Initiative Bonus can be increased a number of times up to the character’s Level

 In addition, purchasing a Level gives its own benefit that goes in a five Level loop.
 These benefits do not cost additional XP.
 * At Levels 1, 6, 11, … the character gains an Ability of any tier they could normally learn.